leezl/cse680/PA07/README.md

    >$cmake ..
    >$ make

 The excutable will be put in /bin.

+ALSO: I'm using a GLU error check, in case that gives any problems.